FuturICT2/susDAO-eflex/README.md

 2. BidForFlexOffer(uint256 flexOfferId)
     * Transact() this function to bid for the flex offer
     * Send ETH together with this function and if the current Bid for the offer is lower than the amount you sent, then the ownership will be transferred to the sender
-    * If bid is successful this function will **emit an event flexOfferBidSuccess(flexOfferId, bidReceipt)**
+    * If bid is successful this function will **emit an event flexOfferBidSuccess(flexOfferId)**
-        * Take note that this event will contain the **bidReceipt**.
-The bidReceipt is uniquely generated and is used to verify your withdrawal of your claim if your bid was overbidded
+        * Take note that the previous owner will be reimbursed with their bid automatically.
     * Function will not reject any bids if the flexoffer is less than 15 mins to activation window

-3. withdrawLowerBids(uint256 bidReceipt, uint256 flexOfferId, uint claim)
-    * Transact() this function to take back the ETH if your bid was being over bid
-    * Take note.
-You will need to remember the specific flex offer, the corresponding bidReceipt and how much you bid it for
-    * The function will ensure that these 3 information matches before sending the corresponding eth to the caller of this function
-    * Ensure to keep the above 3 information secret as anyone with the information can collect the eth.
-    * **future implementation**: I will be including a functionality that stores the address of the failed bidder to increase security
-    * Since there is no way for a smart contract to activate itself, it is up to the bidder to listen to the event emits and withdraw their bid

-4. ActivateFlexOffer(uint256 flexOfferId)
+3. ActivateFlexOffer(uint256 flexOfferId)
     * Transact() this function to activate the flex offer
     * Only the current owner of the flex offer can call this function
     * This function is only callable with the time window as provided within the token